firebase/flutterfire/packages/firebase_admob/README.md

 ```

 An instance of a `NativeAdFactory` should also be added to the `FirebaseAdMobPlugin`.
 This is done
-differently whether you are using the Embedding V1 or Embedding V2.
+slightly differently whether you are using the Embedding V1 or Embedding V2.

-If you're using the Embedding V1, you need to retrieve the published `FirebaseAdMobPlugin` after
+If you're using the Embedding V1, you need to register your `NativeAdFactory` after calling
-calling `GeneratedPluginRegistrant.registerWith(this);`.
-Then, add the `NativeAdFactory` with a
-unique factory Id.
-You're
-`MainActivity.java` should look similar to:
+`GeneratedPluginRegistrant.registerWith(this);`.
+You're `MainActivity.java` should look similar to:

 ```java
 package my.app.path;